-Fig. 2: Sketching cli/riff.c@revision 0a72951
+Figure 2: Sketching cli/riff.c @ revision 0a72951

-The first fmt chunk configures WavPack to read the data in IEEE float format, which requires certain constraints to be satisfied, e.g., on the number of bits per sample (Lines 6-10 in Figure 2).
+6-10).
 The second fmt chunk allows to override certain values, e.g., the number of bits per sample, while maintaining the IEEE float format configuration.
 More specifically, the fmt-handling code is shown in Figure 2.
 The first fmt chunk is parsed as format 3 (IEEE float), 32 bits per sample, 1 channel, and 4 block align (Lines 2-4).
-The configuration passes all sanity checks for an IEEE float format (Lines 6-10), and sets the global configuration s accordingly (Line 11).
+The configuration passes all sanity checks for an IEEE float format (Lines 6-10), and sets the global configuration accordingly (Line 11).
 The second fmt chunk is parsed as format 1 (PCM), 1 bits per sample, 1 channel, and 1 block align (Lines 2-4).
-The new configuration would be valid if WavPack had not maintained IEEE float as the waveform data and had reset float\norm\exp.
+The new configuration would be valid if WavPack had not maintained IEEE float as the waveform data and had reset float_norm_exp.
 However, it does maintain IEEE float and thus allows an invalid configuration that would otherwise not pass the sanity checks which finally leads to a buffer overwrite that can be controlled by the attacker.

-The vulnerability was patched by aborting when the \.wav file contains more than one fmt chunk.
-A similar vulnerability (CVE-2018-10537) was discovered and patched for \.w64 (WAVE64) files.
+The vulnerability was patched by aborting when the \star .wav file contains more than one fmt chunk.
+A similar vulnerability (CVE-2018-10537) was discovered and patched for \star .w64 (WAVE64) files.

-2.3 Difficulties of Traditional Greybox Fuzzing
+2.3.
+Difficulties of Traditional Greybox Fuzzing

-'''

 Algorithm 1 Coverage-based Greybox Fuzzing

-Input: Seed Corpus S
+Input: Seed Con rpus S

 1: repeat

-s = \text{CHOOSENEXT}(S)

-// Search Strategy
+2: $s = CHOO$ SENEXT(S) // Search Strategy

-p = ASSIGNENERGY(s)

-// Power Schedule
+3: $p = ASSIC$ $\operatorname{SNEnergy}(s)$ // Power Schedule

-3:

-for i from 1 to p do
+4: for i from 1 to p do

-4:

-5:
+5: $s' = MU$ $UTATE_INPUT(s)$

-s' = \text{MUTATE\INPUT}(s)

-if s' crashes then
+6: if s' cra shes then

-6:

-add s' to S{x}
+7: add s s' to S{X}

-7:

-8:

-else if ISINTERESTING(s') then
+8: else if 1 sInteresting(s s') then

-9:

-add s' to S
+9: add s to S

-end if
+10: end if

-10:

-end for
+11: end for

-12: until timeout reached or abort-signal
+12: until timeout reached or abort -signal

-Output: Crashing Inputs S{\mathbf{x}}

-'''
+Output: Crashir -

 We use these vulnerabilities to illustrate the shortcomings of traditional greybox fuzzing.
-Algorithm 1, which is extracted from [4], shows the general greybox fuzzing loop.
-The fuzzer is provided with an initial set of program inputs, called seed corpus.
+Algorithm 1, which is extracted from [2], shows the general greybox fuzzing loop.
+The fuzzer is provided with a initial set of program inputs, called seed corpus.
 In our example, this could be a set of WAVE files that we know to be valid.
 The greybox fuzzer mutates these seed inputs in a continuous loop to generate new inputs.
 Any new input that increases the coverage is added to the seed corpus.
-A well-known and very successful coverage-based greybox fuzzer is American Fuzzy Lop (AFL) [39].
+A well-known and very successful coverage-based greybox fuzzer is American Fuzzy Lop (AFL) [31].